RetroAchievements/docs/docs/developer-docs/leaderboards.md

   9:             Delta 32-bit 0x00000034 =   Value        0          (0)
 ```

 The `Cancel` group is always false.
-Since the leadeboard UI never shows up we do not need to cancel it either:
+Since the leaderboard UI never shows up we do not need to cancel it either:

 ### Cancel
 ```